 The vacuum advance control unit on the distributor is intended to advance the ignition timing above and beyond the limits of the mechanical advance (mechanical advance consists of the initial timing plus the centrifugal advance that the distributor adds as rpm comes up) under light to medium throttle settings.
-When the load on the engine is light or moderate, the timing can be advanced to improve fuel economy and throttle response.
-Once the engine load increases, this "over-advance" condition must be eliminated to produce peak power and to eliminate the possibility of detonation ("engine knock").
+When the load on the engine is light or moderate, the timing can be advanced to improve fuel economy and throttle response due, in part, to the slower flame travel in the combustion chamber under these conditions.
+Once the engine load increases, this "over-advanced" condition must be eliminated to produce peak power and to eliminate the possibility of detonation ("engine knock").
 A control unit that responds to engine vacuum performs this job remarkably well.